Mistake #1: Looking at homes before getting pre-approved by a lender.

 Mistake #9: Failing to get all repairs done prior to closing.

 Once your home closes, you are responsible for all repairs needed.
-This can add up to thousands and thousands of dollars.
+This can add up to thousands of dollars coming out of your pocket.
+Request your free home buying guide for more details.

 Mistake #10: Getting directly involved in the negotiations by working directly with a For Sale By Owner instead of using a buyer’s specialist.